ShanechiLab/WiCAT/README.md

 ## Checkpoint Format

-The public checkpoints are not full Lightning training checkpoints.
-They are plain PyTorch state dicts containing only:
+The public checkpoints are not full pretraining checkpoints.
+They are plain PyTorch state dicts containing:

 - `tokenizer.*`
 - `backbone.*`

-MAE reconstruction heads, optimizer state, callbacks, trainer state, and internal experiment metadata are removed.
-This keeps the release checkpoint focused on the pretrained encoder used by WiCAT.
+Pretraining codes, MAE reconstruction heads, optimizer state, callbacks, trainer state, and internal experiment metadata are removed for now.

 ## Citation